-- 4.3.4 Yet, rail travel's efficiency is unevenly distributed, with high load factors in commuter peaks for two to five hours a day, whilst in off-peak periods, large numbers of trains trundle around the network almost empty.
-These low load factors reduce the positive role that rail plays in decarbonisation. - 4.3.5 Many Train Operating Companies have applied fare incentives to distribute loads more evenly, with reduced off-peak advance fares.
+- 4.3.5 Yet, rail travel's efficiency is unevenly distributed, with high load factors in commuter peaks for two to five hours a day, whilst in off-peak periods, considerable numbers of trains operate with limited passengers.
+These low load factors reduce the positive role that rail plays in decarbonisation.
+While it is widely understood that peak demand is not binary and that spare capacity is spread unevenly across different times of the day or days of the week, there is an opportunity to better match capacity and demand. - 4.3.6 Many TOCs have applied fare incentives to distribute loads more evenly, with reduced off-peak advance fares.
 In some cases, for example, the West Coast Mainline off-peak fare, incentive fares have resulted in some of the off-peak services in and out of London having the highest load factors.
-This example is, however, an exception on the overall rail network. - 4.3.6 Aside from re-balancing the demand profile for rail travel using fares incentives, other models may further reduce the carbon footprint of rail.
+This example is, however, an exception on the overall rail network. - 4.3.7 Aside from re-balancing the demand profile for rail travel using fares incentives, other models may further reduce the carbon footprint of rail.
 Transporting specific types of freight on off-peak passenger services has been tested and applied in the UK and worldwide.
-A particularly extreme example is on the Delhi Metro system in India, where peak-time commuters travel with no baggage, and later in the morning, First Mile/Last Mile delivery 'drivers' collect packed lunches from home addresses, transport them on empty passenger trains into the city centre where another delivery 'driver' will transfer it to workplaces. - 4.3.7 One UK example is the transportation of fish from the Scottish Highlands or Cornwall to central London on passenger trains.
-Several proposals have been developed to use passenger trains to transport parcels--most recently Doddle 'click and collect', founded by ex-Network Rail Route Director Tim Robinson.
+A particularly extreme example is on the Delhi Metro system in India, where peak-time commuters travel with no baggage, and later in the morning, First Mile/Last Mile delivery 'drivers' collect packed lunches from home addresses, transport them on empty passenger trains into the city centre where another delivery 'driver' will transfer it to workplaces. - 4.3.8 One UK example is the transportation of fish from the Scottish Highlands or Cornwall to central London on passenger trains.
+Several proposals have been developed to use passenger trains to transport parcels most recently Doddle 'click and collect', founded by ex-Network Rail Route Director Tim Robinson.
 However, no services have yet established a robust business model that is compliant with security regulations.
 Despite this, recent changes to government policy on climate change and decarbonisation have created an urgent need to shift more goods to rail.
 The use of vital rail network capacity to penetrate towns and city centres has the potential to unlock a more sustainable delivery model for a wide range of goods required by city centre businesses.
-This is also explored as an option in CO D5. - 4.3.8 From the 64 documents reviewed for this Rail Strategy, no Western Gateway region-specific documents have previously linked blending or reallocating passenger and freight services, but most Local Authorities are supportive of increased rail capacities for freight, optimised with passenger services, as well as linking rail capacity to growth areas. - 4.3.9 The DfT report "Carriage of Goods on Passenger Trains" June 2016 has relevant high-level models to use as the basis for a Western Gateway region-specific Freight Market Study and plan for local and regional services to carry freight. - 4.3.10 The logistics, security, performance and dwell times (loading/unloading) pose barriers to passenger services to carry freight, and the potential alignment between markets or the volume of freight of the right nature is uncertain.
-However, the high-value, smaller goods freight market is growing, and it is likely that as the market grows, a range of types of freight models may accommodate this market.
-Current growing trends include retrofitted passenger trains carrying small freight and existing passenger services carrying small consignments. - 4.3.11 Reflecting a major change in circumstances from the 2016 DfT report, given the short-, medium- and possible long-term effects of COVID-19 on the rail industry, passenger numbers may remain low and extra space on trains may remain high for some time.
-While distancing guidelines will ensure the safe spacing of passengers, there is an opportunity for this space to be innovatively re-purposed to accommodate of small-volume high-value parcels and goods on passenger services. - 4.3.12 More recent market offerings to facilitate novel freight movements include the initiatives below; these will serve as the most relevant case studies for the Freight Market Study.
+This is also explored as an option in CO D4. - 4.3.9 From the 64 documents reviewed for this Rail Strategy, no Western Gateway region-specific documents have previously linked blending or reallocating passenger and freight services, but most Local Authorities are supportive of increased rail capacities for freight, optimised with passenger services, as well as linking rail capacity to growth areas. - 4.3.10 However, several of them mention either increasing capacity for rail freight and/or holistically discuss increasing the utilisation of the rail network.
+Specific aspects of studies which relate to this CO include: - The South West Main Line Route Utilisation Strategy recommends peak management techniques, additional train services in peak times, and enhanced freight routes; - The West of England Line CMSP Freight Report has a SWOT analysis (Strengths, Weaknesses, Opportunities, Threats) to consider the possibility of a regular freight service on the London Waterloo to Exeter St Davids line.
+It also discusses diversion of freight from other routes; and - The Bournemouth, Poole, and Dorset Local Transport Plan 3 outlines aspirations for increased rail network utilisation with reduced carbon emissions.